PBWiseman/F1-pi-display/README.md

 - To upgrade a package without committing it to pipenv run: pipenv upgrade -package-
 - To update the pipenv with the upgrade run: pipenv update -package-
+- To install new packages use pipenv install -package-

 ## Documentation